connexta/eve/README.md

 - Environment variable setup: In the Jenkins service website, Create secret text in Credentials (i.e. SLACK_TOKEN)

 ### Admin Status
 With login feature, user can use Microsoft account to login, and customize their own unique wallboard, which would be stored in backend associated to the user's account ID.
-There can be one unique Admin Role which enables the admin user to modify components with `AdminOnly` prop (i.e. EventComponent, MediaComponent and ReleaseVersion).
-The Admin role can be setup by creating a Jenkins credentials for environment variable with key name `WALLBOARDADMIN` with value name being user's Microsoft ID (which can be identified in Account Info of Login icon after user logged in).
-Such environment variable will be verified to see if it matches to the logged in user's ID in login.js.
-If such Jenkins credentials have not been setup, then, as a default, everyone will receive a Admin role to be able to modify any components.
+Specifically, `admin.json` file in eve would be responsible for the list of admin users.
+The format should follow as `{"admin":["123123","<anyMicrosoftID>"]}`.
+You can check your Microsoft ID in wallboard Account Info after you sign-in with Microsoft account.
+Since eve folder would be in a persistent state in deployment, it is recommended to modify the file directly in deployment.
+If the file doesn't exist, everyone including guests will receive an Admin role as a default.

 ### How to add new Wallboard & new Components